syncfusion-content/asp.netwebforms-docs/aspnet/PDF/Stamp-and-Overlay.md

 lDoc.Save("Stamp.pdf")

 {% endhighlight %}
+{% endtabs %}

 ## Overlay Documents

 Overlay documents support for importing pages from existing PDF documents as templates.
-This feature can be used to overlap two
-PDF pages one above the other.
+This feature can be used to overlap two PDF pages one above the other.

+{% tabs %}

-{% highlight c# %}
+{% highlight C# %}

 //Creates a new document.